 Watching a dog tilt there head can be very cute and amusing, but why do they do it?
 There are a few possible explanations for this behavior which can include:

--Trying to hear better.
-When talking to you dog, you’ve probably noticed them tilt their heads?
+– Trying to listen better.
+When talking to you dog, you’ve probably noticed them tilt their heads, right?
 They may be trying to listen out for words they know like “Walk” or “Dinner”.

 When the bird moves its head from side to side in a fluid snake like motion it can show that they are excited or seeking attention.
 It is quite enjoyable to watch and sometimes might make you want to do it with them!